Chicken and Rice Casserole

-This easy chicken and rice bake, made from ingredients you likely have in your pantry, is a simple oven-baked casserole dish that is super filling and the ultimate comfort food.
+This easy Campbell’s chicken and rice casserole, made from ingredients you likely have in your pantry, is a simple oven-baked chicken casserole dish that is super filling and the ultimate comfort food.

 Dishes like these do not need to be complicated to be delicious, and the combination of the creamy soups, fresh-baked chicken, and cooked rice make this a traditional and classic dinner that everyone will love.